Education is a fundamental duty of scientists.

 bioBUDS

-Since 2021, I have co-created and co-teach bioBUDS (Building Up Developing Scientists), an undergraduate course at Stanford University.
-At its core, bioBUDS aims to be a community space for developing scientists of all identities and backgrounds - but especially students with identities that have been historically excluded, marginalized, and/or underrepresented in science. bioBUDS is unique in that it is entirely graduate student run, is taught each quarter during the academic year, and has a flexible curriculum.
-We offer 3 distinct curricular programs:
+In 2021, I co-created bioBUDS (Building Up Developing Scientists), an undergraduate course at Stanford University.
+At its core, bioBUDS aims to be a community space for all developing scientists of all identities and backgrounds. bioBUDS is unique in that it is entirely graduate student run, is taught each quarter during the academic year, and has a flexible curriculum.
+I was a co-primary instructor for bioBUDS from winter 2021 - spring 2024, teaching 3 distinct curricular programs:

-1. In the fall quarter, we teach the "hidden curriculum" which are skills needed to navigate the academy and STEM.
+1. The "hidden curriculum," the skills needed to navigate the academy and STEM.
 These include crafting CVs, cold emailing professors, finding research funding opportunities, how to read scientific literature, etc. Both of my parents have post-graduate degrees, and therefore I could draw upon their knowledge and success in the system during my undergraduate career.
 However, first generation college students, for example, lack this source of knowledge, resulting in these skills being "hidden." bioBUDS seeks to institutionalize this curriculum and increase the accessibility of STEM.

-2. bioBUDS also offers a paid, academic year research program - the first such program in the history of the Stanford Biology Department.
-In selecting applicants, we prioritize students who have no previous research experience and hold identities that have been marginalized and excluded from science.
-Selected students are paired with research mentors and work for 10 weeks in the lab.
-We use class time to supplement this experience with panels on balancing undergraduate research, workshops on science communication, and guided mentor/mentee discussions.
+2. A paid, academic year research program - the first such program in the history of the Stanford Biology Department.
+Students with no previous research experience were paired with research mentors and work for 10 weeks in the lab.
+We used class time to supplement this experience with panels on balancing undergraduate research, workshops on science communication, and guided mentor/mentee discussions.
 We celebrate the work of our students at the end of the quarter through a research symposium complete with oral presentations, poster presentations, and creative media projects - all generated by our amazing students.

-3. We also seek to improve access to teaching opportunities among graduate students and postdocs.
+3. Access to teaching opportunities among graduate students and postdocs.
 To do this, we train volunteers on the basics of backwards course design and student engagement and invite them into the bioBUDS classroom to put their skills into practice.
 Volunteer facilitators choose their topic and generate a lesson plan.
 They then give one-off teaching sessions to bioBUDS undergraduates who spend the quarter taking a survey of the wonderful world of biology.
 We have had so many amazing lessons ranging from hands-on herpetology and entomology, the ethics of AI, and the relationship between poetry and pathology.

 Teaching Materials